ntop/ntopng/doc/README.md

 Using ntopng from Windows
 -------------------------
-1. Remember to start the redis server prior to start ntopng
+1. Remember to start the Redis server prior to start ntopng
 2. You must start ntopng as a service using the "Services" control panel